SteffeyDev/atemOSC/README.md

 ![atemOSC](https://github.com/danielbuechele/atemOSC/raw/master/atemOSC.jpg)

 The current version is built for Mac OS 10.12 SDK (as of version 2.4.7).
 A compiled and runnable version of the atemOSC is included.
-Caution: This software lacks of many usability features (like input validation).

 ----------